 9. Spanish Plaster Wall Bedroom

 The unique texture of a Spanish plaster wall bedroom adds a layer of depth and artisan craftsmanship that flat paint cannot replicate.
-Hand-troweled finishes create subtle variations in light and shadow, giving the walls a tactile quality that feels warm and look is often achieved with lime wash or specialized plaster techniques that allow the walls to "breathe" while providing a durable and beautiful a soft off-white or a light sand color for the plaster keeps the room feeling bright and airy, while the texture ensures the space never feels sterile or lacking in personality.
+Hand-troweled finishes create subtle variations in light and shadow, giving the walls a tactile quality that feels warm and lived-in.
+This look is often achieved with lime wash or specialized plaster techniques that allow the walls to "breathe" while providing a durable and beautiful surface.
+Choosing a soft off-white or a light sand color for the plaster keeps the room feeling bright and airy, while the texture ensures the space never feels sterile or lacking in personality.

 10. Dark Wood Spanish Furniture